Altinn/altinn-studio-docs/content/altinn-api/_index.md

 Client does a PUT request to the App.
 It first calculates the data and replaces the existing data element.
 It returns the instance metadata to the client.

 {{%excerpt%}}
-<object data="/altinn-api/Save data.png" type="image/png" style="width: 50%;";></object>
+<object data="/altinn-api/Save data.png" type="image/png" style="width: 75%;";></object>
 {{% /excerpt%}}

 ### Validate and calculate

+The app provides two methods to check the data before an instance is created.

+The validate method takes a data file of an elementType and performs validation on that file.
+It returns a validation report.

+The calculate method takes a data file and performs calculations and returns the possibly altered data file with updated fields.

 {{%excerpt%}}
-<object data="/altinn-api/validate and calculate 2.png" type="image/png" style="width: 50%;";></object>
+<object data="/altinn-api/validate and calculate 2.png" type="image/png" style="width: 75%;";></object>
 {{% /excerpt%}}

 ### Workflow

-Application has a workflow definition that defines a set of workflow steps and flow.
-A workflow is started by the application and it moves the workflow to the first workflow step.
+Application has a workflow definition that specifies start events, end events, tasks and the allowed flows (transitions) between the these.
+A workflow is started by the application, which sets the current task to the first task in the workflow (selects a start event which points to a task).

 {{%excerpt%}}
-<object data="/altinn-api/workflow.png" type="image/png" style="width: 50%;";></object>
+<object data="/altinn-api/workflow.png" type="image/png" style="width: 75%;";></object>
 {{% /excerpt%}}

 #### Get workflow state of a specific instance